Is Stock Market Timing a Smart Investment Strategy?

 Why Timing the Stock Market Doesn’t Work

-Waiting to invest could cost an individual thousands of dollars over their lifetime.
+Waiting to start investing could cost an individual thousands of dollars over their lifetime.
 It’s also important to know that by leaving money in a checking or savings account, a person is not protecting their money from inflation risk.
 That’s because the value of that cash in a checking or savings account erodes if the prices of goods and services increase.

 Meanwhile, stock market timing is incredibly complex.
-Stock market prices can be influenced by global macroeconomic events, political events in a country, developments in specific industries or companies, as well as the sentiment of investors as a collective.
+Stock prices can be influenced by global macroeconomic events, political events in a country, developments in specific industries or companies, as well as the sentiment of investors as a collective.

 Fear and Greed in Investing

-When investing, it’s also important not to let two key emotions–fear and greed–drive decisions.
+When investing, it’s also important not to let two key emotions – fear and greed – drive decisions.
 That means if the stock market is plummeting, investors may be fearful, but they can’t let those feelings push them toward a decision to sell.
 That could cause them to “lock in” losses.
 There’s even a Fear and Greed Index that investors sometimes use to make contrarian decisions.

 Take for instance what happened during the 2008 financial crisis.
 After Lehman Brothers Holdings Inc. filed for bankruptcy in September 2008, the stock market entered a tumultuous stretch.
 The S&P 500 finally bottomed on March 9, 2009.
 However, the index eventually regained all its losses in the course of roughly the next four years.
 Investors who had hung on likely may have recovered their losses.

 Meanwhile, greed can cause investors to make poor decisions as well.
-For instance, during the tech bubble, investors bought into many newly public Internet companies without always doing the research.
+For instance, during the dotcom bubble, investors bought into many newly public Internet companies without always doing the research.
 Some of these stocks weren’t even turning a profit, making their businesses vulnerable to going belly up.
 Ultimately, many at-home investors suffered losses when the dot-com bubble burst.

 Of course there are no guarantees when it comes to investing.
 There’s always risk and volatility involved.
 However, one of the most tried and true methods for building wealth has been a buy-and-hold strategy when it comes to stock investing.

-Ask any financial advisor: One of the most important predictors of your returns is the length of time you’ve invested in the stock market.
+One of the most important predictors of your returns is the length of time you’ve invested in the stock market.
 While it’s difficult to predict what the market will do in the near future, an investor can get a better sense over the long term.

 When an investor lets their money grow, it has the chance to weather short-term ups and downs and grow over time.
 On average, the S&P 500, often used as a market benchmark, has grown 7% a year after adjusting for inflation.
 That doesn’t mean a person can predict what will happen this year, or even in the next 10 years, but looking at long term trends can give them a better sense of market dynamics.